goost/saraswati/ReadMe.md

        2. `sudo snap install lxd`
        3. `sudo lxd init`
           - Choose approbiate settings, default ones if unsure.
 Keep in mind to allocate enough storage space for the VM to use later.
-          - Script uses `sudo lxd init --auto --storage-backend zfs --storage-create-loop 250 --storage-pool default`
+          - E.gb `sudo lxd init --auto --storage-backend zfs --storage-create-loop 250 --storage-pool default`
   2. Create a new profile `sudo lxc profile create saraswati-basic`
   3. Fill it with the contents of [saraswati-basic.yml](./saraswati-basic.yml) `sudo lxc profile edit saraswati-basic < saraswati-basic.yml`
      - Change the size of the disk if less than 250GB were allocated for the storage pool.